Do you know why dental health is so important?

 Have you ever heard of a dental sealant?
 If not, this can be a great way to protect you and your family's teeth, starting from a young age.

-When people are about six years old, the permanent molars start to grow in.
+When people are about six years old, the permanent molars start to grow.
 These molars are often where cavities and decay first start.

 A sealant is a protective coat that can keep these permanent teeth from getting damaged.
 Children with sealants are much less likely to develop cavities as they get older.